Bobby Tolan: Career

 In his major league career, Tolan batted .265 with 86 home runs and 497 runs batted in, in 1,282 games played.

 Personal life

-Tolan is married to Marian Trahan and they have a son Robert (Robbie) Tolan who played professional baseball in the Washington Nationals organization.
+Tolan and his wife have a son, Robbie Tolan, who played professional baseball in the Washington Nationals organization.
 On December 31, 2008, Robbie was shot by a Bellaire, Texas policeman allegedly investigating reports of a stolen car after a confrontation in the Tolan driveway.
 The younger Tolan was unarmed and driving his own vehicle.
 The bullet lodged in Tolan's liver; the injury may have ended his professional baseball career.
-An investigation into the shooting is ongoing.
+An investigation into the shooting was ongoing as of January 2009.

-Tolan's cousin, Eddie Tolan, was a sprinter who won two Gold Medals in the 1932 Summer Olympics.
+Tolan's cousin, Eddie Tolan, was a sprinter who won two gold medals in the 1932 Summer Olympics.